Meet the man who deactivated Trump’s Twitter account

 Many have wondered on Twitter why Trump’s account has never been shut down for violating Twitter’s terms (among the reasons people have given is that he has threatened North Korea with nuclear violence) while others have been calling for people to report him using Twitter’s reporting tools for offensive tweets.

 At Twitter, Duysak had been assigned to customer support as part of the Trust and Safety division.
-This team receives alerts when users report bad behavior, including offensive or illegal tweets, harassment, someone impersonating another person, and so on.
+This team receives alerts when users report bad behavior, including offensive or illegal tweets, harassment, someone impersonating another person and so on.
 The team performs triage on complaints to determine what further steps, if any, should be taken.

 Duysak, medium in stature and wearing a black and gray cardigan with a pattern of the American flag across it (not something he planned, laughing a little in surprise when he made the connection between it and the story), is a personable guy.
-He’s quick to smile; he’s close to his family and has a big network of friends; and he speaks with a certain kind of indeterminate European accent — the kind you often hear from people who have travelled, lived and studied across different countries.
+He’s quick to smile; he’s close to his family and has a big network of friends; and he speaks with a certain kind of indeterminate European accent — the kind you often hear from people who have traveled, lived and studied across different countries.
 He’s more Euro than bro.

 His last day at Twitter was mostly uneventful, he says.
 There were many goodbyes, and he worked up until the last hour before his computer access was to be shut off.
 Near the end of his shift, the fateful alert came in.